-Investment properties are stated at fair value, which has been determined based on valuations performed by various Estate Surveyors and Valuers .
+Investment properties are stated at fair value, which has been determined based on valuations performed by various Estate Surveyors and Valuers.
 The valuers are industry specialists in valuing these types of investment properties.
 The fair value is supported by market evidence and represents the amount that would be received to sell the properties in an orderly transaction between market participants at the measurement date in the principal market to which the Group has access at the date of valuation, in accordance with standard issued by the International Valuation Standards Committee.
 Valuations are performed on an annual basis and the fair value gains and losses are reported in valuation gain on investment properties under other operating income (see note 13).
 The profits or losses on disposal are also reported in the profit or loss as they occur.

-The professional valuers engaged for the preparation of the valuation reports is Paul Osaji and Company (FRC/2013/0000000001098)
+The professional valuers engaged for the preparation of the valuation reports is Paul Osaji and Company (FRC/2013/0000000000000098).
+The Fair value of investment property was determined by external, independent property valuers, having appropriate recognized professional qualifications and recent experience in the location and category of the property being valued.

-The fair value measurement for the investment property have been categorised as a Level 3 fair value based on the inputs to the valuation technique used.
-The technique employed for this valuation is the direct market method of valuation where the estimated amount for which the asset would be exchanged between a willing buyer and a willing seller in an arm's length transaction after proper marketing wherein the parties had each acted knowledgeable, prudently and without compulsion is determined.
+The fair value measurement for the investment property have been categorized as a Level 3 fair value based on the inputs to the valuation technique used.
+The technique employed for this valuation is the direct market method of valuation where the estimated amount for which the asset would be exchanged between a willing buyer and a willing seller in an arm's length transaction after proper marketing wherein the parties had each acted knowledgeably, prudently and without compulsion is determined.

-All investment properties have been classified as non current with a carrying amount of ₩437 million for Group and ₩437 million for Bank
+All investment properties have been classified as non current with a carrying amount of N437 million for Group and N437 million for Bank